DevLeoko/license-gate-docs/wrappers/java.md

 ## Usage

-The wrappers provide a simple way to interact with the LicenseGate API.
-For details on the API and its parameters, see the
+The wrappers provide a simple way to interact with the LicenseGate verification API.
+For details on the API and its parameters, see the [API reference](/api-reference).
-[API documentation](/api/verify-license).
 The maven repository also includes the JavaDocs which provides detailed information about the methods and their parameters.

 ### Usage Examples